INDUSTRY INSIGHTS: Insiders’ perspectives on what writers need to know about publishing in 2024 and beyond.

 What is copyright?

-In the United States, copyright is a form of legal protection granted to “authors of ‘original works of authorship,’ including literary, dramatic, musical, artistic, […]
+In the United States, copyright is a form of legal protection granted to “authors of ‘original works of authorship,’ including literary, dramatic, […]

 Book Titles: Trends to Avoid Self-Publishing expert Morgana Gallaway tells us what to be wary of when naming our novel